-where j=1,...,64 denotes one of 64 advanced and emerging economies and t is a quarter between 2000:Q1 and 2013:Q4.
+where j = 1, ..., 64 denotes one of 64 advanced and emerging economies and t is a quarter between 2000:Q1 and 2013:Q4.
 As detailed in the data section, we have broken down crossborder flows by instrument and by type of borrower.
 Therefore, Y can be cross-border loans to all sectors, to banks, to non-banks - or international debt securities - issued by all sectors, by banks or by non-banks.
 As standard in the literature, the model is expressed in stationary variables to avoid problems of spurious correlations.
-The cross-border flows on the left-hand side of the equation are expressed in growth rates that filter out FX movements and breaks in the series from one quarter to the next.4 The right-hand-side of the equation contains two global drivers, the Fed funds rate (capturing global funding conditions) and the VIX (representing global volatility), and a set of country-specific and global controls (sovereign rating, Chinn-Ito index and local and global GDP).
-The Fed funds rate and the sovereign ratings are in first differences, while the local and global GDP are in growth rates.
-The Chinn-Ito index is in levels and the VIX enters the equation in logs as both series are stationary.5
+The cross-border flows on the left-hand side of the equation are expressed in growth rates.
+The right-hand-side of the equation contains three global drivers - the US federal funds rate (as a gauge for the stance of US monetary policy), the VIX (as a measure global risk conditions) and global GDP (as an indicator of global economic activity).
+We also include a set of borrower country-specific controls - sovereign credit ratings, the Chinn-Ito index and local GDP.
+The Fed funds rate and the sovereign ratings are in first differences, while local and global GDP are in growth rates.
+The Chinn-Ito index is in levels and the VIX enters the equation in logs.4

 We estimate the model under the assumption that the two global drivers of interest, the Fed funds rate and the VIX, are exogenous when controlling for local and global GDP, government ratings and degree of financial openness.
-In particular, the inclusion of these variables allows us to control for the risk of the borrowing country.
 Local GDP growth measures overall economic performance.
 Sovereign ratings proxy the perceived creditworthiness of the borrowing country.
-The Chinn-Ito index measures the degree of capital account openness.
+The Chinn-Ito index gauges the degree of capital account openness.

 There is an abundance of anecdotal evidence that hints at the presence of a possible structural break around the global financial crisis.
 However, rather than exogenously imposing a particular break date, we conduct a formal search for an endogenous structural break in the parameters of the model.
 More concretely, we use the tools developed in Bai (1994, 1997), Kurozumi (2002) and Carrion-i-Silvestre and Sansó (2006).
 For each quarter T starting in 2007:Q1, we estimate the following equation where and $I(t \ge T)$ is an indicator function that takes the value 1 when $t \ge T$ and 0 otherwise.
 Notice that for each candidate break date T, all the parameters of equation (2) are different.
-For each type of cross border flow Y and each quarter T we can compute the sum of squared residuals of the regression in order to get a sequence $\{SSR_T^Y\}{T \ge 2007:O1}$.
-The most likely candidate for the
+For each type of cross border flow Y and each quarter T we can compute the sum of squared residuals of the regression in order to get a sequence $\{SSR_T^Y\}{T\ge 2007:Q1}$.
+The most likely candidate for the break is the date that minimizes the sequence, hence maximizing the fit of the model: $T{break}^Y = argmin{T\ge 2007:Q1}\{SSR_T^Y\}$.